• Skip to Content

 Required research course:

-PHAR 749Pharmaceutical Investigation (must register for at least 1 credit hour in two separate semesters.) * 2
+PHAR 749Pharmaceutical Investigation (2 credits can be achieved in two separate semesters) * 2

 PHAR 749

-Pharmaceutical Investigation (Can repeat for 7 hours of elective credit)
+Pharmaceutical Investigation (Can repeat for 6 hours of credit)

 PHAR 753